House of X and Powers of X: Part 11: "I Am Not Ashamed"

 One month prior to the events of the series, Xavier uses Cerebro to offer Krakoa's miracle drugs to all of humanity.

 Part 12: "House of X"

 A thousand years into the future, a conflicted Librarian confronts Wolverine and Moira in post-humanity's mutant reservation.
 The Librarian reveals post-humanity's plans for ascension and its consequences, as well as the truth of post-humanity's role in the resolution of the human-mutant-machine war.
-Having learned what they needed to know, Wolverine kills the Librarian and then Moira to reset the timeline, revealing this future to be Moira's sixth life.
+Having learned what they needed to know, Wolverine kills the Librarian and Moira to reset the timeline, revealing this future to be Moira's sixth life.
 In the past, the young Charles Xavier reels at the knowledge from Moira's mind; Moira swears to break the goodness out of Xavier for the cause and tells him to give up his dream.
 In the present, despite Moira's cynicism that mutantkind is destined for defeat, Professor X and Magneto vow that things will be different this time.